 On the eve of the release of her third studio album, GREY Area, Little Simz is resolved.
 As we sit down and chat a stone’s throw away from St. Paul’s Cathedral, the artist, real name Simbi Ajikawoshe, is in a fairly pensive mood—languid even.
 Today, she’s observing and living life at a much slower space compared to four years ago, when she released her debut album A Curious Tale Of Trials + Persons.
-GREY Area marks a new chapter in Simz’s life (now at 25), where the music and the personal both come to a head.
-“When I first started writing for this album, I didn’t have a particular concept in mind,” says Simz.
+GREY Area marks a new chapter in 25-year-old Simz’s life, where the music and the personal both come to a head.
+“When I first started writing for this album, I didn’t have a particular concept in mind,” she tells me.
 “It’s the first time I had spent a long time with a producer in the studio.
 On all my other projects, people would just send me beats, but this time I locked in with one producer, Inflo, and stayed stationary.”